Pratiksha2908/Dicee_App_Flutter/README.md

-# 🎲 Dice Application made by flutter
+# 🎲 Dice Application made by Flutter

 A new Flutter application.